-The Providence Bruins have announced the team’s 2017-18 regular season home opener, scheduled to be played on Saturday, October 7 at 7:05pm at the Dunkin’ Donuts Center.
-Over their 25-year history, the P-Bruins are 13-9-2-1 in home openers and 13-11-1 in regular season openers.
+The Providence Bruins have announced the team’s 2018-19 regular season home opener, which will be played Saturday, October 6 at 7:05pm against the Laval Rocket at the Dunkin’ Donuts Center.
+In the 26-year history of the franchise, Providence is 14-9-2-1 in their home opener.
 For the first time since the 2013-14 season, this will not serve as their regular season opener as the team begins the year October 5 on the road.